-LIM 413 Strategies for Leadership Development (3 hours, fall; offered as scheduled online)
+LIM 413 Strategies for Leadership Development (3 hours, offered as announced, online)

 In this course students will study the nature of equipping leaders through strategies such as mentoring and small groups.
 Topics including recruiting, supervising, and team-based leadership will be addressed as well.
 Prerequisite: None.